wesnoth/wesmere/README.md

 ------------------

 The package names listed below are aimed at Debian users.
-The only supported build environments at this time are Debian 8 (Jessie), Debian 9 (Stretch), and Debian Buster.
+The only supported build environments at this time are Debian 9 (Stretch), and Debian Buster.

 **Mandatory**